 For the last few years I have been working with images of boats, paddles and the environments they inhabit; riding rough waters, held still in marshy lands, grounded on dry lands, drifting on calmer waters.
 These boat paintings are symbolic representations of the different types of waters I navigate in my own life; how to stay afloat when times are tough, how to find direction, how to keep creating when one feels stuck in the process and how to know when to simply drift.

-Dawn Dale has been an instructor at the Ottawa School of Art since 1990, teaching sculpture, in both the General and Diploma Progams (Basic Sculpture, Modeling the Figure in Wax and Clay, The Classical and Comtemporary Bust, Sculptures I, II, Intermediate Sculpture and Advanced Studio).
-A BFA graduate from the University of Ottawa, she has exhibited across Canada and abroad.
-She is an active member of the arts community and has been in the classroom with MASC, ArtSmarts and Les Artistes à l’école.
+Dawn Dale has been an instructor at the Ottawa School of Art since 1990, in both the General and Diploma Program (1996) and, more recently in the Children’s Department (2012).
+She teaches primarily sculpture as well as drawing, mixed media and conceptual art practices.
+Her studio practice is grounded in landart, large scale ephemeral works and site specific installations.
+Her work is informed by our dysfunctional relationship to Nature in a world of consumerism, global climate crisis and unstable political theatre.
+A BFA graduate from the University of Ottawa, she has exhibited across Canada, The United States, Bolivia, Mexico and in Japan.
+Her work is in the City of Ottawa Collection as well as the Archives of Canada, and the Alberta Museum and private collections.
+She is an active member of the arts community with Artwise and RIA and has been in the classrooms with MASC, ArtSmarts and Les Artistes à l’école in Quebec.
 Her work can be found at www.dawndale.com and www.aregeebee.net/dawndale

 Adam Fraser Davidson